 The Composition Music Lab is available to those studying music composition at GVSU.
 It includes an iMac workstation with m-Audio keyboard and various MIDI controllers, recording equipment. and software including Finale, Sibelius, Logic Pro X, and Ableton Live.

-In addition to scholarship and aid packages based upon need, Music Honors Scholarships and other talent-based scholarships ranging up to $4000 per year are awarded from the Gierst-Egler Band, Fine Arts, Chamber Orchestra, and jazz scholarship funds.
+In addition to scholarship and aid packages based upon need, talent-based scholarships ranging up to $4000 per year are awarded from the Gierst-Egler Band, Fine Arts, Chamber Orchestra, and jazz scholarship funds.
 For information about the general aid packages, contact the Financial Aid Office.
-For information about music talent awards, contact the Department of Music (616-331-3484) or see the Scholarships and Awards page by clicking the button below.
+For information about music talent awards, contact the Office of Music, Theatre, Dance (616-331-3484) or see the Scholarships and Awards page by clicking the button below.